 How to make Samosa Stuffed Jalapeno Poppers?

-To make these poppers, we need to first prepare the samosa potato filling, then prep and cook the jalapeños.
+To make this Indian jalapeno recipe, we need to first prepare the samosa potato filling, and then prep and cook the jalapeños.

 Make the Samosa Filling